top of page

 1. TLC and Their Infamous “$175,000 a Year” Deal

-In the early 1990s, TLC was unstoppable.
-Composed of Tionne “T-Boz” Watkins, Lisa “Left Eye” Lopes, and Rozonda “Chilli” Thomas, the group had the rare trifecta: critical acclaim, commercial dominance, and cultural relevance.
-Their second album, CrazySexyCool (1994), went on to sell over 11 million copies in the U.S. alone, becoming one of the best-selling girl group albums in history.
+In the early 1990s, TLC was a cultural force.
+Tionne “T-Boz” Watkins, Lisa “Left Eye” Lopes, and Rozonda “Chilli” Thomas blended style, social commentary, and pop dominance in a way no other group could match.
+Their second album, CrazySexyCool (1994), sold more than 11 million copies in the United States, cementing its place as one of the best-selling girl group records in history.

-In 1995, at the height of their fame, TLC filed for Chapter 11 bankruptcy protection.
-The filing shocked the public.
-How could the biggest girl group in the world, pulling in millions of dollars in revenue, be broke?
+In 1995, at the absolute height of their fame, the trio filed for Chapter 11 bankruptcy protection.
+The revelation stunned the public.
+How could the most successful girl group in the world, generating millions in revenue, be broke?

 TLC was signed to LaFace Records, which operated under Arista/BMG.
 Like most traditional label deals of the era, TLC’s contract provided a small royalty percentage—reportedly around 7% of album sales, to be divided among the three members after recouping the label’s costs (for promotion, recording, distribution, etc.).